 8. Laugh.
 When my father-in-law was dying, it felt wrong to laugh.
 The first time we laughed during his illness, it was a confusing release of pent-up emotion which actually made me cry, and it felt like we were betraying him, but at the same time it felt good to finally laugh again…while crying–I’m emotionally unstable like that.
 Why are you taking advice from me?

 9. Distract yourself.
 I am certainly not one to hide from the realities of a situation, but dwelling on them does nobody any good at all.
 I know, because I’m a dweller.
-Do something enjoyable–read a book, take a walk, plant a garden, hang out on DreamHorse.com for half an hour, play spider solitaire on your phone, call your bestie and make plans for world domination.
+Turn the dwelling over to God and do something enjoyable–read a book, take a walk, plant a garden, hang out on DreamHorse.com for half an hour, play spider solitaire on your phone, call your bestie and make plans for world domination.
 Whatever you do, don’t dwell!

 10. Embrace normal.
 Sure, your normal is different in the valleys than on the summits.
 After all, raisins are kinda squishy while chocolate is smooth and divine.
 Whatever you can do for yourself and your family that resembles your normal (movie night, family dinners, bed-time routines) will help remind you all that life is still livable.